 Back in July 2017, the Reserve Bank introduced new regulations putting a cap on interchange fees (the fees charged for processing credit card transactions).
 That meant, instead of potentially making a profit on those fees – as the RBA suspected they were – banks could only charge the actual cost of processing the transaction.

 The result?
-Without those fees to fund their rewards programs, banks began to wind back their rewards card offerings by reducing earn rates and placing caps on the number of points cardholders could earn.
+Without those fees to fund their rewards programs, banks began to wind back their rewards card offerings.
+We saw a reduction in earn rates and caps on the number of points cardholders could earn.
 How much of a difference did that make to the various rewards programs on offer?

 According to a recent study carried out by consumer group, CHOICE, the value of frequent flyer points has decreased significantly over the past few years.
 In 2015, CHOICE found that points used for seat upgrades were worth as much as 14 cents.
 Fast forward to 2018, and the best-value upgrades the group could find were worth less than half that.